-2. A popular topic inside the locker room on Wednesday was if there’s a label of a No. 1 receiver on this team.
+- A popular topic inside the locker room on Wednesday was if there's a label of a No. 1 receiver on this team.
 Obviously, Reggie Wayne's resume is the ideal definition of what a No. 1 receiver should look like, but guys like Hakeem Nicks and T.Y.
 Hilton have also been lead guys.

 Having a trio of guys that have handled the brunt of being a defense's top receiving worry is certainly an asset for the Colts.
 It's a luxury that the Colts should accentuate in 2014.
 There isn't a receiver that defenses can pinpoint where the ball is going to go on a majority of crucial situations (like an A.J.
 Green, Calvin Johnson, etc.).
 It will be very interesting to watch how the Colts receiving numbers get distributed this season (not so great for Fantasy owners).

 - Colts defensive coordinator Greg Manusky has had to adjust his teaching tactics this year, with the emphasis on defensive penalties this preseason.
 Last year, 54 penalties of illegal contact were called during the league's 16-game regular season.
 After two games of the preseason, 56 illegal contact penalties have already been called.

 Nonetheless, a premium on turnovers is once again high atop the list of emphasis for Manusky's unit.
 In Anderson, the word "TURNOVER" was written on the defensive backs meeting room chalkboard serving as a constant reminder.
 In 2011, the Colts forced just 17 takeaways.
 Last year, the Colts created 27 turnovers, a massive improvement.
 The 27 takeaways were still the fewest among the 13 teams who finished 2014 in the plus side of turnover ratio last year.